 6.5.
-Exceptions: The Board of Regents may approve exceptions to R541.
+Exceptions: The Board of Higher Education may approve exceptions to R541.
 Such exceptions must be immaterial to the endowment portfolio as a whole and must meet a compelling instructional, public service, or other institutional need.

 R541-7.
 Operating and All Other Non-Endowment Funds: Operating and all other non-endowment funds shall be invested in accordance with the State Money Management Act and Rules of the State Money Management Council.

 R541-8.
 Conflicts of Interest: A conflict of interest occurs when an individual’s private interests interfere in any way—or even appear to interfere—with the institution’s interests as a whole.